Professor Peter Taylor

 - Location: G14 Energy Building

-Peter Taylor has over twenty years of experience working on a wide range of energy and climate change issues.
-He is currently Professor of Sustainable Energy Systems in the Centre for Integrated Energy Research, a joint venture between the faculties of Engineering and Environment.
-He is also a member of the UK Energy Research Centre and the Centre for Climate Change Economics and Policy.
+Peter Taylor has over twenty-five years of experience working on a wide range of energy and climate change issues.
+He is currently Professor of Sustainable Energy Systems in the Centre for Integrated Energy Research, a joint venture between the faculties of Engineering and Environment and a Co-Director of Energy Leeds.
+He is also a member of a number of large research centres including the UK Energy Research Centre, the Centre for Research into Energy Demand Solutions, the Supergen Energy Networks Hub and the ESRC Centre for Climate Change Economics and Policy.

-Peter’s work focuses on interdisciplinary research combining science, technology, economics and policy to enhance the understanding of, and policy responses to, the challenges of accelerating the transition to sustainable low-carbon energy systems.
-His main areas of expertise include energy systems modelling, technology assessment and technology policy analysis and his research has been funded by the EPSRC, ESRC, Centre for Low Carbon Futures, Chesshire-Lehman Fund and Foreign and Commonwealth Office.
+Peter’s research is interdisciplinary, combining science, technology, economics and policy to enhance the understanding of, and policy responses to, the challenges of accelerating the transition to sustainable low-carbon energy systems.
+His main areas of expertise include energy systems modelling, technology assessment and technology policy analysis and his research has been funded by the EPSRC, ESRC, Department for Business, Energy and Industrial Strategy, European Commission, Centre for Low Carbon Futures, Chesshire-Lehman Fund, Foreign and Commonwealth Office and the Worldwide Universities Network.

 Peter graduated from the University of Nottingham in 1990 with a BSc in Physics, Applied Physics and Electronics and subsequently gained both an MSc in Environmental Technology (1991) and a PhD in Energy Policy (1995) from Imperial College, London.